ye-kyaw-thu/myG2P/README.md

 [Ye Kyaw Thu](https://sites.google.com/site/yekyawthunlp/)

 ## Acknowledgements
 We would like to express our gratitude to Ms. Aye Mya Hlaing and Ms. Hay Mar Soe Naing for checking G2P mappings.
-We also would like to thanks our NICT colleagues especially to Jinfu Ni and Yoshnori Shiga for their valuable suggestions on myG2P development.
+We also would like to thanks our NICT colleagues especially to Dr. Jinfu Ni and Dr. Yoshnori Shiga for their valuable suggestions on myG2P development.

 ## To Do
 -to add new Myanmar words from various domain